Support for Survivors

 Every state in the US has a Legal Aid organization that provides free or low cost attorney representation.
 Please contact the Legal Aid in your state.
 Also you may contact the State Bar Association in each state to get assistance.
 Below is an example of a few in Utah.
 Also, you may contact your local university to see if their law students provide free consultation.

-Utah Legal Aid
+Utah Legal Aid (civil cases)

-Utah Crimes Victim Legal Clinic
+Utah Crimes Victim Legal Clinic (civil and criminal cases)

-Timpanogos Legal Clinic (Utah only)
+Timpanogos Legal Clinic (civil cases)

-Utah State Bar
+Utah State Bar (civil and criminal cases)

-University of Utah Pro Bono Initiative
+University of Utah Pro Bono Initiative (civil cases)